-- GnRH Agonists - Gonadotropin Releasing Hormone Agonists are considered the safest reversible contraceptives, but dosages and duration of efficacy can be unpredictable.
+- GnRH Agonists - Gonadotropin Releasing Hormone Agonists are considered the safest reversible contraceptives, but duration of efficacy can be unpredictable.
 To date, data for carnivores indicate time to reversal is extremely variable, with time from implant insertion to birth of offspring ranging from 1-6 years.
 However, there appear to be trends within carnivore groups showing some taxa reversing more quickly on average than others.
 Side effects are generally similar to those associated with gonadectomy, especially the potential for weight gain unless diet is controlled.

 • Suprelorin® (deslorelin) Implants (F or M)

 • Lupron® Depot Injection (F or M)

 - Ovariohysterectomy or Ovariectomy (F) or Castration (M) are safe and effective methods for preventing pregnancy if permanent sterilization is an option (but see Caution 1 for males).

 Recommended With Caution or Under Special Circumstances